Share

 Profit Isn’t the Enemy

-Perhaps the most candid moment of the interview came when Lackey defended the idea of profit — something often vilified in California’s political climate.
+One of the most candid moments of the interview came when Lackey defended the concept of profit — something often vilified in California’s political climate.

 “Profit is not evil,” he said firmly.
 “Profit is the only way people stay afloat.
 That degree of honesty doesn’t exist right now, and we’ve got to get to that point.”

-Susman echoed the sentiment, adding that insurance companies, like any other business, exist to sell a product and make money.
+Susman echoed the sentiment, reminding listeners that insurance companies, like any other business, exist to sell a product and make money.

 “Toyota makes cars so they can sell them and make money,” he said.
 “Insurance companies create products and sell them so they can make money.
 The fact that they’re leaving California tells you one thing: they’re not able to do it successfully.”

 In other words, the market isn’t failing because companies are greedy — it’s failing because they’re unprofitable.
-And without profit, they can’t pay claims, invest in the state, or stay solvent.
+Without profit, they can’t pay claims, invest in the state, or remain solvent.

 Fear, Hesitation, and Political Paralysis